lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     run 300000
     write_data mixed.data

-..  container:: justify

 There are a few differences from the previous simulation.
 First, the *velocity create* command attributes an initial velocity to every atom.
 The initial velocity is chosen so that the average initial temperature is equal to 1 (unitless).
 The additional keywords ensure that no linear momentum (*mom yes*) and no angular momentum (*rot yes*) are given to the system and that the generated velocities are distributed as a Gaussian.
 Another improvement is the *zero yes* keyword in the Langevin thermostat, which ensures that the total random force applied to the atoms is equal to zero.

-..  container:: justify

 Run *input.md.lammps* using LAMMPS and visualize the trajectory using VMD.

 .. figure:: ../figures/level1/lennard-jones-fluid/mixing-vmd-light.png
     :alt: LAMMPS VMD tutorial molecular dynamics simulation